noahehall/theBookOfNoah/0current/scripting.md

       - can also be used to open/close files for the current shell execution environment
     - using & when to use `restricted` shells

+## creating scripts
+  - ensure the script is executable via `chmod u+x NAME`
+  - view the permissions of a file `ls -l NAME`
+  -
 ## getting help
   - `man` CMD
     - the original wya to create and consume documentation on linux. use `info` instead if its available for the cmd your researching